StepheeGee/reading-notes/201/class-01.md

 2. **Enhanced Accessibility:** Semantic tags are essential for creating accessible web content.
 They provide a clear structure that can be interpreted by assistive technologies, making your website more inclusive for users with disabilities.

-3. **Maintainability:** Semantic HTML makes your code more organized and easier to maintain.
-It enhances code readability and allows developers to quickly grasp the structure and purpose of different elements.
-Finding blocks of meaningful code is significantly easier than searching through endless divs with or without semantic or namespaced classes.
+3. **Organization:** Semantic HTML makes your code more organized and easier to maintain.
+It enhances code readability and allows developers to quickly grasp the structure and purpose of different elements.Finding blocks of meaningful code is significantly easier than searching through endless divs with or without semantic or namespaced classes.

 4. **Consistency:** Semantic tags help create consistent and standardized web content, making it easier for different browsers and devices to render your webpages correctly.